lukasheiling/datacenter/README.md

 ## Input

-Building, Floor, Roomnumber, Socket numbers,
+Building, Floor, Room number, Socket numbers,

 ## Internal state change

-The socket is persistet into the system
+The socket is persisted into the system

 ## Output

-Acknolegement
+Acknowledgement

 ## Errors